axelkar/huhuu-monorepo/huhuu-astro/src/pages/blog/testi-mille-ksykin-linjalle-kuulut---quiz-which-stream-should-you-be-in.md

 c.
 Väärin laskettu binomin neliö. / Square of binomial calculated wrong.

 d.
-Se, ettei Yle Areenassa ohjelmiin saa englanninkielisiä tekstityksiä. / The fact that you can’t get English subtitles in Yle Areena.&nbsp;
+Se, ettei Yle Areenassa ohjelmiin saa englanninkielisiä tekstityksiä. / The fact that you can’t get English subtitles in Yle Areena.

 **Eniten vastauksia:**

 ![Unknown image description.
 Check context for details.](https://static.wixstatic.com/media/07242a_393387032106406a8181675d9177fcbd~mv2.jpg) <!-- Original name: 07242a_a7012e64f2764986973e7ab64e0c73c3~mv2.jpg -->
-**A: **Kuulut yleislinjalle.
+**A: Kuulut yleislinjalle.
 Olet hyvä koulussa, etkä halua tehdä itsestäsi isoa numeroa.
 Tiedät, että tulet menestymään elämässä, mutta pidät sitä itsestäänselvyytenä.
-Tykkäät lukemisesta ja koulusta.
+Tykkäät lukemisesta ja koulusta.**

 You belong to yleislinja.
 You’re good at school, and would rather not make a number about yourself.
 You know you’re going to succeed in life, but you take it for granted.
 You like reading and school.